base-buzz/brand-kit-main/guides/editorial-style-guide.md

   - Avoid redundancies.
 When in doubt, opt for two shorter sentences over one longer one.
 The [Hemingway App](https://hemingwayapp.com/) can point out areas for improvement.
   - Consult the Purdue OWL page on [concision](https://owl.purdue.edu/owl/general_writing/academic_writing/conciseness/index.html) for examples of "wordy vs. concise" sentences.
   - Avoid phrasing that adds little useful information for the reader, such as ending sentences with "…and more."
 For example:
-    - **Original:** "Base Buzz and leading builders are hosting a global hackathon with dedicated tracks like payments, discovery, social, gaming, **and more**.
+    - **Original:** "Base Buzz offers NFT Moments, BUZZ tokens, creator rewards, community features, **and more**."
-      - **Edited:** "Base Buzz and leading builders are hosting a global hackathon dedicated to bringing the world onchain."
+      - **Edited:** "Base Buzz enables creators to mint NFT Moments, earn BUZZ tokens, and build engaged communities."

 - **Tips for Improving Flow**
   - Avoid [sentence fragments](https://owl.purdue.edu/owl/general_writing/mechanics/sentence_fragments.html).